GregGains/SearchHub/README.md

 ## **Abstract:**

-Building a React application that can search Github accounts using the Github Api.
+Building a React application that can search Github accounts using the Github API.
 This app will display public information of all Github accounts with an easy to use GUI.

 <!-- INSTALLATION AREA -->